bacongobbler/bacongobbler.github.io/garage/buying/index.md

 shift?
 All are signs that the coil packs need replacing, or worse.

-After you have found and bought your Skyline, unless you got receipts from the previous owner(s) for recent maintenance, assume the car is worst-case scenario and follow the [maintenance schedule]() to bring it back up to date, especially the timing belt.
+After you have found and bought your Skyline, unless you got receipts from the previous owner(s) for recent maintenance, assume the car is worst-case scenario and follow the [maintenance schedule][] to bring it back up to date, especially the timing belt.
 Nobody likes buying a new car and having to find a new R33 RB26 block.

 Once that's all done, clean and detail it, give it a coat of wax and enjoy Skyline ownership.

+[maintenance schedule]: ../maintenance/schedule.html